NahomAsrat/albums/README.md

 # albums
-First React Native app that shows a list of music you can "purchase".
+First React Native app that shows a list of music you can purchase.